 A record that is over 10 years old may also be released if the record contains “serious offences” where the result was “acquitted by reason of insanity or mental impairment” or “not guilty by reason of insanity or mental impairment”.

-in circumstances where the release of information is considered to be in the interests of security, crime prevention or the administration of justice and/or otherwise necessary for the proper, legal or statutory assessment of an applicant (Victoria Police Information Release Policy, September 2017).
+in circumstances where the release of information is considered to be in the interests of security, crime prevention or the administration of justice and/or otherwise necessary for the proper, legal or statutory assessment of an applicant (Victoria Police Information Release Policy, revised 22 May 2019).

-It is not known how the police interpret this exception.
+It is not known how Victoria Police interpret this exception.
 This is a broad discretion.

 Your police record usually does not include:

 • not guilty outcomes (except for “relevant offences” where the result was “acquitted by reason of insanity or mental impairment” or “not guilty by reason of insanity or mental impairment”);